iosadchiy/miga/README.md

 * open KPOs in a new window on payment create
 * show fully paid dues separately at the bottom
 * show transaction history for members
+* add new/edit/delete for dues (delete only those with no transactions)

 ## Interested in feedback for